uacaps/NSObject-ObjectMap/README.md

 @property (nonatomic, retain) NSNumber *Championships;
 ```

+**Serialization/Deserialization**

-Just like the JSON side of things, nested complex objects are supported in xml.
+Just like the JSON side of things, nested complex objects are supported in XML.
 Also, there is no need to specify array types, so working with XML is arguably more simple.
-To serialize an object to XML, simply do the following
+To serialize an object to XML, simply do the following:

 ```objc
 MyObject *object = [[MyObject alloc] init];